-We estimate that our net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$\frac{1}{2}\text{ million, or \$\frac{1}{2}\text{ million if the underwriters exercise}} in full their option to purchase additional shares, assuming an initial public offering price of \$\frac{1}{2}\text{ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to fund the development of our PGN-EDO51, PGN-EDODM1 and PGN-EDO53 programs, the further development of our pipeline and platform and for working capital and other general corporate purposes.
+We estimate that our net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$96.9 million, or \$112.0 million if the underwriters exercise in full their option to purchase additional shares, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to fund the development of our PGN-EDO51 and PGN-EDODM1 programs, the further development of our pipeline and platform and for working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.

-Risk factors

-You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+Risk factors You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.

-Proposed Nasdaq Global Market symbol
+Nasdaq Global Select Market symbol